 Adsorption is the binding of a chemical to the surfaces of soil particles and organic matter.
 Some chemicals are tightly adsorbed and do not easily leach from soils; however, they have a higher risk of moving with soil when there is surface erosion.
 Others have low adsorption, and will leach more easily.

-Soil Characteristics: Soil texture and organic matter greatly influence the movement of pesticides and fertilizers.
+Soil Characteristics and Topography.
+Soil texture and organic matter greatly influence the movement of pesticides and fertilizers.
 Fine textured soils and those with high amounts of organic matter are highly adsorptive, whereas sandy soils low in organic matter are not.
 Highly permeable soils with permeable underlying layers allow for rapid downward movement of water and dissolved chemicals.
+Steep grades and long slopes allow water to build up speed and carry soil and contaminants off-site.
 Know your soils and apply chemicals accordingly.

 Contact Cooperative Extension and the Natural Resource Conservation Service about questions you may have regarding the use of certain pesticides on your soils.